 Remember to cite LawCareers.Net on your application form if you apply to Druces LLP.

-Druces has opportunities for one candidate for each 2022 intake and in each 2023 intake; March and September 2022, March and September 2023.
+Druces has opportunities for a candidate for each 2022 intake and in each 2023 intake; March and September 2022, March and September 2023.

 Please follow the simple step-by-step process which is found on our training contract webpage.
 To apply, download one of our application forms, complete it and return to our team along with a covering email.

-Successful applicants will be invited to an assessment day at our office and will get to meet our current trainees.
-You will be asked to do a written test, short individual presentation which you will have time to prepare for in advance.
-Successful assessment day candidates will be invited to begin the first-stage interview process.
+Successful applicants will be invited to an assessment day and will get to meet our current trainees.
+You will be asked to do a written test and a short individual presentation which you will have time to prepare for in advance.
+Successful assessment day candidates will be invited to a first-stage interview process.
 The final part is a second-stage interview.